DaleOrders/AWS-Study-Notes/README.md

 Aurora cluster functions across a number of availability zones.

 There is a primary instance and a number of replicas.
-The read applications from applications can use the replicas.
+The read requests from applications can use the replicas to read from.
+You can only write to the primary.

-There is a shared storage of **max 64 TiB** across all replicas.
+There is a shared storage of **max 64 TiB** across all replicas (the line in yellow).
 This uses 6 copies across AZs.

 All instances have access to these storage nodes.
 This replication